All-Star Superman (film): Reception

 The film was well received by critics.
-Based on five reviews collected on Rotten Tomatoes, the film has an approval rating of 80% with an average rating of 7.0/10.
+Based on five reviews collected on Rotten Tomatoes, the film has an approval rating of 80% based on 5 reviews, with an average rating of 7.0/10.

 IGN gave the Blu-ray release a score of 7 out of 10, praising the visuals but stating that "there are too many threads, too many characters and too many detours down paths that don't amount to much in the end."
 ComicsAlliance criticized some of the changes made in the adaptation, specifically those which involve Superman killing or allowing others to die, but concluded by calling the film "a highly enjoyable picture, and one of DC's best offerings.

 The film earned $4,701,620 from domestic DVD sales and $2,474,410 from domestic Blu-ray sales, bringing its total domestic home video earnings to $7,176,030.